If you want to know how to build muscle after 40, but you’re not sure what (if anything) you should be doing differently, this page will show you how.

 Building muscle after 40 is not easy.
 You probably have more “stuff” going on in your life than you did at 21, which can make it more difficult to focus on eating right and training regularly.

 The enthusiasm you had for exercise, especially if you haven’t seen the results you were hoping for, may be on the wane.
+Your testosterone levels are not what they once were.

 You might feel that your body can’t handle the kind of punishment you used to dish out in your twenties, and takes longer to recover than it used to.